camunda/camunda-docs/docs/components/modeler/web-modeler/git-sync.md

 2. Provide the following information in the GitHub Configuration modal:

    - **Installation ID:** Found in the URL of your GitHub App's installation page.
    - **Client ID:** Found in your GitHub App's settings page.
 You can also use Application ID as an alternative.
-(If you are using GitHub Enterprise Server 3.13 or prior, you **have** to use Application ID)
+(If you are using GitHub Enterprise Server 3.13 or prior, Application ID is required.)
    - **Private Key:** The contents of the .pem file downloaded from your GitHub App's settings page.
    - **GitHub repository URL:** The base URL of the repository you want to sync with, for example `https://github.com/camunda/example-repo`.
 The URL cannot contain the `.git` extension or a folder path.
    - **Branch name:** The branch name to use for merging and managing changes.